 Third, when you are split testing your ads, be careful how you’re grouping them.

-Ads within the same ad group, both for Facebook and AdWords, have been known to influence each other and therefore muddy the numbers of your PPC account.
+Ads within the same ad group, both for Facebook Ads and Google Ads, have been known to influence each other and therefore muddy the numbers of your PPC account.

 This tends to happen because ad platforms will keep an eye on the numbers and display the highest performing ad over all of the other ones in the same ‘Set,’ or ‘Group.’

 This might sound like a good idea, but it can mess things up if you’re trying to split test.

 This is especially true if each of your ads haven’t been shown a statistically significant number of times.

 An ad that looks like it is performing badly within the first hour might end up being one of the better performing ads by the end of the day.

 Therefore, when split testing, create different ad groups for each of your ads.

 For Facebook, create different ad sets for each ad variation.
 Use the campaign structure shown below as inspiration.